fenago/chatbots-development/md/Lab_6.md

 Good work!
-Your bot is in the cloud and ready to be deployed on Skype and other channels, but we will explore that later in the chapter.
+Your bot is in the cloud and ready to be deployed on Skype and other channels, but we will explore that later in the lab.